 Capital of Nepal

 Kathmandu is set in a valley surrounded by the Himalayas.
-At an elevation of above 1400m from the sea level, the valley was historically called the Nepal mandala.
+At an elevation of above 1400m from sea level, the valley was historically called the Nepal Mandala.

 Covering a total area of 49.45 sq. km, the city is also the largest one with a total population of around 1 million.
 Kathmandu is popular as the city of temples as 7 out of 10 UNESCO heritage sites are inside Kathmandu Valley.